2016 German Figure Skating Championships

 The 2016 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2016) was held on December 11–13, 2015 at the Eissporthalle Essen West in Essen.
-Skaters competed in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing on the senior, junior, and novice levels.
+Skaters competed in the disciplines of men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels.
 The results of the national championships were among the criteria used to choose the German teams to the 2016 World Championships and 2016 European Championships.